Skip to content

 KNUST Vice-Chancellor Prof. Rita Dickson and TUM President Prof. Thomas F. Hofmann sign a further cooperation agreement in Munich, reaffirming the successful partnership.
 Photo: Uli Benz / TUM

-TUM Senior Vice President Prof. Juliane Winkelmann pays a visit to the TUM campus in Garching with a high-level KNUST delegation led by Vice-Chancellor Prof. Rita Dickson.
+Prof. Juliane Winkelmann, TUM Executive Vice President for International Alliances and Alumni, pays a visit to the TUM campus in Garching with a high-level KNUST delegation led by Vice-Chancellor Prof. Rita Dickson.
 Photo: F. Vogl / TUM

 Representatives from TUM and KNUST meet in Munich to exchange ideas on the topic of cervical cancer prevention in sub-Saharan Africa. f.l.t.r.: Dr. Luana Tanaka, Prof. Stefanie Klug, Prof. Andrea S. Winkler, Dr. Rose Tawiah Odotei Adjei, Prof. Juliane Winkelmann, Dr. Edward Tieru Dassah, Prof. Marion Kiechle, Dr. John Humphrey Amuasi, Gifty Baffour Awuah, Linda Liang, Vanessa Grünhagen.
 Photo: Uli Benz / TUM